rnascunha/xerock_web/README.md

 * Close server (X);

-At connection it be informed a *Server ID* (SID) and a *Session* number. *SID* is unique to you, i.e., others users connected to the same *daemon* will have different numbers, and is persistent between access. *Session* is updated every time you connect the *daemon*, or hitting the '+' button.
+At connection it's informed a *Server ID* (SID) and a *Session* number. *SID* is unique to you, i.e., others users connected to the same *daemon* will have different numbers, and is persistent between access. *Session* is updated every time you connect the *daemon*, or hitting the '+' button.
 You can also [filter](#filter) data by session.

 You will receive from the *daemon*: